 There are many reasons why people of other nations consider immigrating to Canada.
 The country’s social, healthcare, and economic systems are just a few of those reasons.
 Even some U.S. citizens see benefit in considering the move.
-If you’re thinking about immigrating to Canada from the U.S., what steps do you need to take?
+If you’re thinking about "how to immigrate to Canada from the United States", what steps do you need to take?

 Get Familiar with Canada